Waist inequality for 3-manifolds with positive scalar curvature: Minimal surfaces and decomposition of 3-manifolds

+\begin{definition} A 3-manifold $N$ with non-empty boundary is non-orientable geometrically prime if \begin{enumerate} \item $N$ is diffeomorphic to $\RP^2 \times [0,1]$ with some 3-balls removed; \item there are no closed embedded minimal surfaces in the interior of $N$; \item there exists a closed connected component $\Sigma \cong \RP^2$ (that we'll call ``large'') of $\partial N$ that is either mean convex or minimal of Morse index $1$; \item $\partial N\setminus \Sigma $ is a disjoint union of one stable minimal projective plane and stable minimal 2-spheres. \end{enumerate} \end{definition}

-\begin{theorem}[Decomposition Theorem] Let $M^3$ be a closed three-manifold of Heegaard genus $g$ with a bumpy metric $h$ of scalar curvature $Scal(h)\geq \Lambda >0$.
-Then, there exist closed embedded disjoint minimal surfaces $S_1,S_2,\ldots, S_n$ on $M$ such that: \begin{itemize} \item[(a)] $genus(S_i) \leq g$; \item[(b)] $M \setminus \bigcup S_i$ is a disjoint union of geometrically prime regions. \end{itemize} \end{theorem}
+\begin{theorem}[Decomposition Theorem] Let $M^3$ be a closed three-manifold with a bumpy metric $h$ of scalar curvature $Scal(h)\geq \Lambda >0$.
+Then, there exist closed embedded disjoint minimal surfaces $S_1,S_2,\ldots, S_n$ on $M$ such that: \begin{itemize} \item[(a)] $genus(S_i) \leq 2$; \item[(b)] $M \setminus \bigcup S_i$ is a disjoint union of geometrically prime and non-orientable geometrically prime regions. \end{itemize} \end{theorem}

-\begin{proof} Since the scalar curvature is positive the only orientable stable minimal surfaces in $M$ are 2-spheres.
-Let $S_1^1, \ldots, S_{k_1}^1$ be a maximal collection of pairwise disjoint stable minimal 2-spheres.
-Since the metric is bumpy there are only finitely many of such spheres.
+\begin{proof} Since the scalar curvature is positive the only orientable two-sided stable minimal surfaces in $M$ are 2-spheres.
+Let $S_1^1, \ldots, S_{k_1}^1$ be a maximal collection of pairwise disjoint two-sided stable minimal 2-spheres and projective planes.
+Since the metric is bumpy the set of such spheres and projective planes is finite (possibly empty).

-Each connected component $N_j$ of $M \setminus \bigcup_{i=1}^{k_1} S_i^1$ is irreducible, since otherwise we could find a stable minimal sphere in its interior by \cite{MeSiYa82}.
-By classification of 3-manifolds of positive scalar curvature it follows that each $N_j$ is a spherical space form with some balls removed.
+Each connected component $K_l$ of $M \setminus \bigcup_{i=1}^{k_1} S_i^1$ is irreducible, since otherwise we could find a stable minimal sphere in its interior by \cite{MeSiYa82}.

-Let $S_{1}^2, \ldots, S_{k_2}^2$ be a maximal collection of disjoint minimal projective planes in $\bigcup N_j$.
-Then connected components $K_l$ of $\bigcup N_j \setminus \bigcup_{i=1}^{k_2} S_i^2$ are spherical space forms not diffeomorphic to $\RP^3$ with some balls removed.
-Note that if $K_l$ has an index $1$ boundary sphere (that was obtained by cutting along a stable projective plane at the previous step), then it must be diffeomorphic to a subset of a 3-ball with all other boundary components stable 2-spheres.
+First consider orientable components $K_l$.
+By classification of 3-manifolds of positive scalar curvature it follows that each orientable component $K_l$ is a spherical space form with possibly some balls removed (all the boundary components are stable minimal 2-spheres).

+If $K_l \cong \RP^3$ with some balls removed, then by \cite[Theorem 17]{KeLiSo} either there is an index $1$ minimal Heegaard torus, or there is a stable minimal $\RP^2$ with stable double cover (note that although \cite[Theorem 17]{KeLiSo} is stated for closed manifolds the proof applies to the case of a manifold with boundary consisting of stable minimal spheres).
+In the second case we cut $K_l$ along the minimal stable $S^2_l \cong \RP^2$ to obtain a 3-sphere with some balls removed and such that all boundary components are stable.
+Applying min-max argument we obtain an index $1$ 2-sphere $S^3_l$ in the interior of $K_l \setminus S^2_l$.

+It follows from Thurston's Elliptization Conjecture proved by Perelman that every orientable irreducible 3-manifold of positive scalar curvature is a Seifert fiber space with at most $3$ exceptional fibers and therefore admits a Heegaard splitting of genus less than or equal to $2$ (see \cite{Mor88}, \cite{BCZ91}).